ISCHEMIC STROKE / PREVENTION

 - according to the ACSRS trial, for stenosis > 60%, the average incidence of stroke in patients with silent ischemia is 3.6%/year compared to 1.3%/year in those without silent ischemia

-- no difference was demonstrated for stenosis < 60%
+- no difference was seen for stenosis < 60%

-- although the benefit of revascularisation in patients with silent lesions has not been demonstrated by studies, in clinical practice, their findings are usually considered a supportive factor for the indication of CEA/CAS
+- although the benefit of revascularisation in patients with silent lesions has not been demonstrated in trials, their detection is a supportive factor for the indication of CEA/CAS in clinical practice

 Impact of contralateral carotid stenosis or occlusion